pusher/pusher-http-python/README.md

 |Return Values   |Description   |
 |:-:|:-:|
 |body_data `Dict`   | If validation was successful, the return value will be the parsed payload.
 Otherwise, it will be `None`.   |

+`Pusher::validate_webhook` will raise a `TypeError` if it is called with any parameters of the wrong type.

 ##### Example